Reinsvoll Station

-Reinsvoll Station (Reinsvoll stasjon) is located on the Gjøvik Line at Reinsvoll in Vestre Toten, Norway.
+Reinsvoll Station (Reinsvoll stasjon) is located on the Gjøvik Line at Reinsvoll in Vestre Toten Municipality, Norway.

 The station was opened on 23 December 1901 as Reinsvolden.
 From 28 November 1902 it was renamed Reinsvold, and from April 1921 it received the current name.
 Until 1987, it also served as the terminal station of the Skreia Line.
 It has a waiting room with limited open hours.